TriadLabs/ReachLibraryDocumentation/index.md

 The Reach system includes 1) the Reach Shoulder Health VR application, 2) a web portal where end-users can view their progress, and 3) 3rd party games and experiences that interface with Reach APIs.
 Each of these three components may access Reach databases and API endpoints.

+The Reach Shoulder Health experience is downloadable on the Oculus Home application.
+In order to access the alpha release channel (for the latest dev build) please contact your Reach admin and provide them with your Oculus Gamertag.

 {:toc}